sgaspar01/l6dts-capstone/README.md

 ## Time Management

 Effective time management is crucial for project success.
 Set your personal deadlines earlier than the final deadlines to give yourself buffer time for unexpected challenges.
-Remember that technical development is just one aspect of your project—you'll need to allocate sufficient time for documentation, report writing, and EPA preparation.
+Remember that technical development is just one aspect of your project&mdash;you'll need to allocate sufficient time for documentation, report writing, and EPA preparation.

 ## Quality Assurance